 Step 2: Say “Yes” if you want to purchase and enable this skill.
 Amazon will apply the charge to your default credit or debit card.

 From here, Alexa will say that the skill will take a few minutes to set up.
-Once it’s active, users can simply say “Hey Samuel” to use the skill.
-Jackson does not replace Alexa.
-Note: You can also purchase the skill in the Alexa skills store and set it up in the Alexa app.
-Additionally, you can visit the Amazon site and enable the skill.
+Once it's active, users can simply say, “Hey Samuel,” to use the skill.
+Jackson does not replace

-The “Hey Samuel” wake phrase does not work in the Amazon Alexa apps, the first-generation Echo and Echo Dot, or wearables.
-According to Amazon, the skill will be available on Fire TV and Fire Tablets “at a later time.”
-To access the new skill on unsupported devices, you need to go through Alexa.
-Here are some examples:
+Sadly, the “Hey Samuel” wake-up phrasing won't work in the Amazon Alexa apps, the first-gen Echo and Echo Dot, or wearables.
+According to an announcement from Amazon, the function will be ready to go on Fire TV and Fire Tablets “at a later time.”
+We were upset by how vague that was.
+To obtain the skill on unsupported devices, you have to make your way through the

 - “Alexa, ask Samuel to sing Jingle Bells."

 - “Alexa, ask Samuel to roast me.”